 Inclusion and belonging in higher education

 Assessment in higher education must ensure that a diverse student population can demonstrate their achievement of learning outcomes.
-This project aims to explore student experiences of inclusive assessment, and the affordances and limitations of current and emerging assessment designs, within the context of technology-enabled post-secondary environments – with Dr Joanna Tai.
+This project aims to explore student experiences of inclusive assessment, and the affordances and limitations of current and emerging assessment designs, within the context of technology-enabled postsecondary environments.

 Peer learning in higher education

 The benefits of peer learning for knowledge and skills are well described.
 There are emerging descriptions of peer learning contributing to desirable graduate learning outcomes such as evaluative judgement.
-This project seeks to explore and characterise the situations in which peer learning, including but not limited to peer assessments, feedback and discussion, contribute to students' learning.
-This project can be undertaken in a specific disciplinary context or in a broader postgraduate education setting – with Dr Joanna Tai.
+This project seeks to explore and characterise the situations in which peer learning, including but not limited to peer assessments, feedback, and discussion, contribute to students’ learning.
+This project can be undertaken in a specific disciplinary context or in a broader postgraduate education setting.

 Current doctoral students